topher235/royal-grid/tasks.md

 - [ ] Localization
   - [ ] Set up localization patterns while there is little text
   - [ ] Player can select language on first start
-  - [ ] Player can select language from settings menu
+  - [X] Player can select language from settings menu
+  - [ ] Test string length to ensure character's don't overflow their container

+## Maybe Tasks

+- [ ] A node component that resizes a label based on its length.
+This is for languages that take up more size than English.
+- [ ] Different fonts for other languages, i.e. Chinese characters, Spanish/French accents, etc.